 Ok, put away the pens, phones, rubber bands or anything that you can be fidgeting with.
 Sit up straight, face your interviewer, and put your hands on your knees or rest them lightly on the table in front of you.
 This will avoid any background noise, stop you looking nervous, and help you to focus on the task in front of you.

-Your interviewer is your peer
+Your interviewer is your friend

 Firstly, remember your interviewer is your peer, you are on an equal footing with this person, you are neither speaking down to her nor intimidated by her.
 In this way, you will avoid sounding either superior or afraid to the listeners.
 The effect of this is that you will also be speaking to the audience as if you were their peer and this is going to have a positive effect on the way they receive your message.